agilepro/epiconsciousness/docs/Ethics/subjective-morality.md

 ## Including context

-> but there are plenty of such examples where individuals believe same right dont belong to over races for example.
+> but there are plenty of such examples where individuals believe same right don't belong to over races for example.
 I disagree with them. prime example of morality not being universal.

 A lot of times people have a hard time recognizing what is and is not an "action".
 We want nice simple guidelines like "lighting fires is bad".
 There is a simple, clearly defined action: lighting fires.